basnaly/cs50python/project/README.md

 You can see my query to news api in `project/helpers.py` function `lookup`

+# Application Data

+All data is stored in the atticles.db.

+There are 4 tables in the database.
+One of them is user table.
+Every user is a row in this table.

+The articles, history and tags tables are created per user during his registration.

 # Application Features

 The app has 3 main features which can be represented by options in the nav bar: Search history, Saved Articles, My tags.